build-on-aws/dotnet-visual-guessing-game/README.md

 ### Authentication

 The application uses Amazon Cognito as an identity provider.
 When you use the CDK application to deploy the infrastructure, a default DemoUser is automatically created with a pseudo random password.
+You can get the generated password in the outputs of your CloudFormation stack.
 You can also add new users directly through the Amazon Cognito administration console.

 ## Prerequisites